tagion/website-home/docs/community/index.md

 ---

-_This website is a community-driven knowladge base about Tagion and an ecosystem around it.
+_This website is a community-driven knowledge base about Tagion and an ecosystem around it.
 Found an typo or some other problem?
 Please let us now via [support@tagion.org](mailto:support@tagion.org) or [opening an issue on GitHub](https://github.com/tagion/homepage/issues/new)._

 ---